philamp/caligrail/README.md

 - A Linux client PC (windows version maybe later)
 - create the "kobo-rsync" folder somewhere in the NAS (owned by SSH user in RW)
 - A Linux server with https://hub.docker.com/r/linuxserver/calibre with PUID and GUID configured with the SSH user and
-  - in docker compose on run, add the mount from the kobo-rsync folder to /mnt/kobo (calibre will see it)
+  - in docker compose on run, add the mount from the `../kobo-rsync` folder to `/mnt/kobo` (calibre will see it)
 - rsync on Laptop and NAS
 - create a custom field named "collec"